hankbesser/recursive-agents/README.md

 ## Built Through Collaboration

 This framework emerged from intensive human-AI collaboration over 3 weeks:
-- Solo developer working recursively with multiple LLMs
+- Solo developer working with multiple LLMs
 - Built using the very patterns it now enables
 - The architecture mirrors the discovery process itself